kubeflow/kubeflow/README.md

 For more detailed instructions about how to use Kubeflow please refer to the [user guide](user_guide.md)

+## Resources

+* [user guide](user_guide.md) provides in depth instructions for using Kubeflow
+* Katacoda has produced a [self-paced scenario](https://www.katacoda.com/kubeflow) for learning and trying out Kubeflow

 ## Get involved

 * [Slack Channel](https://join.slack.com/t/kubeflow/shared_invite/enQtMjgyMzMxNDgyMTQ5LWUwMTIxNmZlZTk2NGU0MmFiNDE4YWJiMzFiOGNkZGZjZmRlNTExNmUwMmQ2NzMwYzk5YzQxOWQyODBlZGY2OTg)
 * [Twitter](http://twitter.com/kubeflow)
 * [Mailing List](https://groups.google.com/forum/#!forum/kubeubeflow-discuss)

+* Review and comment on the [proposal](https://docs.google.com/document/d/1dmErPUmqqKMOe4L0ZHQglSdgDguCM4SzlsEdYXRMIDA/edit#) to define the scope and future of Kubeflow